NEVER TOO LATE TO LEARN HOW TO DO YOUR MAKEUP - KEEP IT SIMPLE WITH EYES 101

 Eyeshadow Woes

-Learning to do the basic makeup application will help you from getting overwhelmed.
 Selecting eyeshadow is like going through a colorful maze with endless choices made in countless shades and various pigments.
+Imagine a color wheel with all the standard "starter" colors.
+Makeup takes that to the next level by offering a wide range of shades in any given color, like green.
+If you lined up all the beauty brands around the world you would see thousands of shades of green.
+Plus, brands alter their shades every season.
 An eyeshadows pigment is what gives the product the color’s intensity.
-If that isn’t enough, it gets additionally complicated by the different eyeshadow finishes with a range of mattes, shimmer, and glitter products.
-Don’t forget that eyeshadow can come in creams and loose or pressed powders.
-In addition, the endless stream of brands, from celebrity startups to cosmetic brands that have stood the test of time and how to budget it all, doesn’t help either.
+The higher the pigment the more saturated the color will appear on the skin.
+In addition, it can be more confusing to make a choice since there are different eyeshadow finishes with a range of mattes, shimmer, and glitter products.
+Eyeshadow come in formulas like creams, sticks, and loose or pressed powders.
+Also, there are endless stream of brands to choose from; celebrity startups to cosmetic brands that have stood the test of time.
 You may be asking yourself, is it better to go for an expensive top-of-line or drugstore brand?
+How do I budget for and enhance my makeup kit?

 Makeup Budget